Some tentative, half-formed thoughts . . .

 As for the triad of society-mind-body (or body-mind-society), none holds a privileged or fundamental position.
 All three exist together, and none can be said to have come first.
 The media of the biology, mind, and society are cellular life, thoughts/emotions/affects (e.g., desires, fears), and communication, respectively.

 Each type of system has emerged to solve a particular problem.
-Biology, we might say, evolved to solve the problem of death.
+The biological system, we might say, evolved to solve the problem of death.
 By learning to reproduce itself, cellular life solved the problem of death.
-DNA carries the instructions for new life.
+Every cell contains DNA, which carries the instructions for new life.
 The psychic system emerged to solve the problem of the operational closure of biology, and society emerged to solve the problem of the psychic system’s operational closure.

-Organisms that move around, unlike plants, fungi, etc, under their own power need some kind of perceptual system to orient in space.
+Organisms that move around, unlike plants, fungi, etc, under their own power need some kind of perceptual apparatus, or sensorium, to orient in space.
 Such perceptual systems can be called a psychic system or mind.
 Society emerges because of the limitations associated with the operational closure of the psychic systems.
-That is to say, one psychic system cannot know the contents of another psychic system; so evolution hit on communication as the solution.
+That is to say, one psychic system cannot know the “contents” or structures of another psychic system–each is a black box to the other; so evolution hit on communication as the solution.
 Communication allows animal species (including humans) to coordinate social life.

 Society emerges as a reentry of the psychic system into itself.
 The psychic system can then observes itself through the medium of language.
 The mind can then use thoughts are well as feelings.
 Unconscious affect, conscious feeling, and thought probably exist on a continuum anyway; it’s hard to separate them.
 Thought emerges as the reentry of society (communication) into the psychic system–that is to say, the language spoken by people is copied back into the mind as thoughts.
 Until that happens, an infant’s mind only has only affects or emotions.